 Ready for your next tropical getaway?
 The resort is booked, the countdown is on, and now it's time to decide what to wear while on vacation.
 Certain resorts and hotels have resort casual dress guidelines to follow when on the property so make sure you're prepared.
 But wait, what is resort casual and how will it affect how you pack?
-Don't worry, it's not as strict as you might imagine.
+Don't worry, it's not as strict of a dress code as you might imagine.
 Think of it as a sophisticated spin on your wear for warm weather.
-Keep it light and laid-back, but tastefully sexy and polished at the same time.
+Keep your resort outfits light and laid-back, but tastefully sexy and polished at the same time.

-For example, at home you may rock sexy designer swimwear and a pair of cutoffs, which is perfectly fine for a day spent by the pool.
-However, at a resort or on a cruise ship, the acceptable attire tends to call for a little more conservative.
+For example, at home, you may rock sexy designer swimwear or a polo shirt and a pair of cutoffs, which is perfectly fine for a day spent by the pool.
+However, at a resort or on a cruise ship, the acceptable attire tends to call for something a little more conservative.
 Shorts are still an option, but keep it covered up with an appropriate length and fit.
 Common resort wear also includes summer beach dresses, pants, or maxi skirts, and a flowy blouse (leave your well-worn t-shirts at home this time).

 Resort attire is best suited for beachfront properties where most of your days will be spent by the pool or on the beach, but with shopping and dining close by.
 It also applies if you're on a cruise or in a destination with tropical weather where you want to stay cool but still be respectful of the culture.
 Comfort is key, but some areas call for a more conservative dress than others.
 That’s why it’s important to be mindful of what you’ll be doing and where you’ll be so you can dress appropriately and comfortably.

 While many weekend resorts have explicit stipulations around guest dress codes, others have a general unspoken rule about what works and what may earn you a disapproving scowl from the couple in suite 22D.